JeffersonLab/clara-docs/docs/tutorials/running.md

 #### The data processing monitoring server

-The option *monHost* sets the IP address of the CLARA monitoring server to which the processing DPEs will send periodic runtime and registration reports.
+The option *monHost* sets the IP address of the Clara monitoring server to which the processing DPEs will send periodic runtime and registration reports.

 Users can run it's own monitoring server by executing `$CLARA_HOME/bin/j_mproxy`.